Dian Fossey

-Fossey was a leading primatologist, and a member of the "Trimates", a group of female scientists recruited by Leakey to study great apes in their natural environments, along with Jane Goodall who studies chimpanzees, and Biruté Galdikas, who studies orangutans.
+Fossey was a leading primatologist, and a member of the "Trimates", a group of female scientists recruited by Leakey to study great apes in their natural environments, along with Jane Goodall who studied chimpanzees, and Birutė Galdikas, who studies orangutans.

 Fossey spent 20 years in Rwanda, where she supported conservation efforts, strongly opposed poaching and tourism in wildlife habitats, and made more people acknowledge the sapience of gorillas.
 Following the killing of a gorilla and subsequent tensions, she was murdered in her cabin at a remote camp in Rwanda in December 1985.
 Although Fossey's American research assistant was convicted in absentia, there is no consensus as to who killed her.

 Her research and conservation work helped reduce the downward population trend in mountain gorillas.

 Early life

 Fossey was born in San Francisco, California, the daughter of Hazel (née Kidd), a fashion model, and George Edward Fossey III, a real estate agent and business owner.
 Her parents divorced when she was six.
 Her mother remarried the following year, to businessman Richard Price.
 Her father tried to keep in contact, but her mother discouraged it, and all contact was subsequently lost.
 Fossey's stepfather, Richard Price, never treated her as his own child.
 He would not allow Fossey to sit at the dining room table with him or her mother during dinner.
 A man adhering to strict discipline, Richard Price offered Fossey little to no emotional support.
-Although, by 1950, Richard and Hazel would relocate with Dian to Marin County, the same county where her father George Fossey, now married to Mrs. Gladys Bove (née Kohler), resided.
-(George and Gladys would divorce by 1960.
-His third and final marriage would be to Kathryn Smith around 1959.
-Kathryn has mistakenly been cited as Dian's mother over the years.)
+In 1950, Richard and Hazel relocated with Dian to Marin County, the same county where her father George Fossey, now married to Mrs. Gladys Bove (née Kohler), resided.
+George and Gladys later divorced.
+George Fossey's third and final marriage was to Kathryn Smith around 1959.
+Kathryn has mistakenly been cited as Dian's mother over the years.

 Struggling with personal insecurity, Fossey turned to animals as a way to gain acceptance.
-Her love for animals began with her first pet goldfish and continued throughout her entire life.
-At age six, she began riding horses, earning a letter from her school; by her graduation in 1954, Fossey had established herself as an equestrienne.
+Her love for animals began with her first pet goldfish and continued throughout her life.
+At age six, she began riding horses, earning a letter from her school; by her college graduation in 1954, Fossey had established herself as an equestrienne.